 In this updated version of the post, I have halved the ingredients of my original recipe that would make for about 8 servings.

-If you plan to make basundi for parties or pot lucks or for festivals like Diwali, then easily scale it up depending upon the number of servings you want to make.
+If you plan to make the basundi sweet for parties or pot lucks or for festivals like Diwali, then easily scale it up depending upon the number of servings you want to make.

 How to make Basundi Recipe